Titouan Perrin-Ganier

 Titouan Perrin-Ganier (born 28 June 1991) is a French cross-country mountain biker.
-He specializes in the cross-country eliminator event, in which he was world champion in 2017, 2018, 2019, and 2020.
+He specializes in the cross-country eliminator event, in which he is a six-time world champion.
 He was also European champion in the cross-country eliminator in 2017 and 2018.
-Ganier is a five-time national cross-country eliminator champion, winning five consecutive years, from 2013 to 2017.
+Ganier is also a nine-time national cross-country eliminator champion, winning six consecutive years from 2013 to 2018 and again from 2020 to 2022.